truera/trulens/docs/trulens_eval/guardrails/index.md

     Feedback function used as a guardrail must only return a float score, and cannot also return reasons.

-TruLens has framework-specific tooling for implementing guardrails.
-Read more about the availble guardrails in [Langchain](../api/guardrails/langchain) and [Llama-Index](../api/guardrails/llama).
+TruLens has native python and framework-specific tooling for implementing guardrails.
+Read more about the availble guardrails in [native python](../api/guardrails/base), [Langchain](../api/guardrails/langchain) and [Llama-Index](../api/guardrails/llama).